 Barbershop: The Next Cut

-Ice Cube and are reunited in “Barbershop: The Next Cut,” directed by .
-It's been more than 10 years since our last appointment at Calvin's Barbershop.
+and are reunited in “Barbershop: The Next Cut,” directed by Malcolm D. Lee.
+It’s been more than 10 years since our last appointment at Calvin’s Barbershop.
 Calvin (Cube) and his longtime crew, including Eddie (Cedric), are still there, but the shop has undergone some major changes.
 Most noticeably, the once male-dominated sanctuary is now co-ed.
 The ladies bring their own flavor, drama and gossip to the shop, challenging the guys at every turn.

 Director Malcolm D. Lee, writer/director of the crowd-pleasing “Best Man” films, takes the helm on this third chapter of the “Barbershop” franchise, but was a fan first.
 “There’s a wealth of humor in the ‘Barbershop’ movies,” he says.
 “There’s warmth, camaraderie and emotion, so it’s very relatable and people enjoy being part of it.
 It’s a microcosm of the community; a familiar, communal place where people talk about what’s bothering them or what they’re passionate about.
 It may push the envelope in some instances, but that’s what people are talking about.
 A lot has happened since the first ‘Barbershop’ movie and I think the time was right to put a fresh spin on it.